department-of-veterans-affairs/vets.gov-content-style-guide/forms.md

 # Government Forms (Applications) Referenced on vets.gov

 When referring to a form, cap the F. For example, "someone will help you fill out VA Form 82-3456."
 OR "Download Form 82-3456."

+Lead with the name of the form, followed by the number of the form in parentheses:
+Fill out the Application for Burial Benefits (VA Form 21P-530).
+[Download VA Form 21P-530](https://www.vba.va.gov/pubs/forms/VBA-21P-530-ARE.pdf).

 - DD214: Discharge or Separation Papers (Certificate of Release or Discharge from Active Duty )
 - DD Form 149: Application for Correction of Military Record (More commonly referred to as form DD149)
 - DD Form 293: Application for the Review of Discharge or Dismissal (More commonly referred to as form DD293)